VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 approach to take.
 Autonomy is often the preference for large, online systems.

+> **JanaPersona:** This choice may change depending on the state of your
+> system.
+Consider an overbooking scenario.
+The autonomy strategy may
+> optimize for the normal case when lots of conference seats are still
+> available, but as a particular conference fills up, the system may
+> need to become more conservative and favour authority using the latest
+> information on seat availability.

 The way that the Conference Management System calculates the total for an order provides an example of choosing autonomy over authority.